-Have you found that when you’re researching homeschool curriculum, it’s mostly big companies advertising their own products that pop up first in search?
+Have you found that when you’re researching secular homeschool curriculum, it’s mostly big companies advertising their own products that pop up first in search?

 That’s because the larger companies have teams of marketing experts figuring out how to reach you.
 How to convince you that their product is the best.
 It makes it awfully hard to comparison shop!

 Our curriculum guide sticks to the facts.
 You’ll be able to see at-a-glance what each company has to offer with brief, to-the-point descriptions of each product.

 Looking for hands-on?
 Specific grade levels?
 App or online-based programs?
 It’s all here, organized efficiently so you can find the curriculum that will best fit your child.

 From Secular Preschool Curriculum to College Prep!

 Imagine what it would feel like to be able to zoom through a simple guide an find everything you need for each of your children in minutes rather than hours.

 No matter if you are homeschooling your preschooler to prepping for SATs this year, you will find it in our Secular Homeschool Curriculum Guide.

 Save Money: The choices you need to find what fits – the first time.